Bassem Youssef: Al Bernameg (2011–2014)

-Al-Shorouk

-In March 2013, Bassem Youssef started writing a weekly column expressing his views for Al-Shorouk; one of Egypt's most prominent and independent daily newspapers.
+On the season's premiere, Youssef made the owner and coworkers of his channel the subject of his show, as an assurance that he is granted full freedom of expression, and that no topic was off limits.
+CBC did not, however, air his second episode, which also featured further criticism of a TV show host who filed a lawsuit against Youssef.
+The show returned to its regular schedule for the third episode.
+Just three episodes into the show, several lawsuits were filed against Youssef and his show, accusing him of insulting Islam, Morsi and disrupting public order and peace.
+In March 2013, Youssef started writing a weekly column expressing his views for Al-Shorouk; one of Egypt's most prominent and independent daily newspapers.
 Youssef also wrote newspaper columns, where he tackled taboo subjects such as atheism and questioning the commonly held view that apostasy from Islam should be punishable by death.
-On March 18, 2014, he faced plagiarism accusations by his readers, and through Twitter, by the original British writer, Ben Judah, who wrote the article for Politico magazine.
-He later published an apology in El Sherouk newspaper for initially publishing an article without citing any references.
+On 18 March 2014, he faced plagiarism accusations when he submitted an article to Al-Shorouk, an Egyptian newspaper.
+Entitled ‘Why Putin does not care,’ the piece was a comment on the events unfolding in Russia.
+Although it was written in Arabic, sharp-eyed Twitter users spotted striking similarities to a piece called ‘Why Russia No Longer Fears the West,’ by British writer Ben Judah, who wrote the article for Politico magazine.
+He later published an apology in Al-Shorouk newspaper for initially publishing an article without citing any references.

-America in Arabic

 As Al Bernameg continued with its growing success, Jon Stewart appeared as a guest on the show in June 2013.
 On 1 July 2013 America in Arabic (United Arab Emirates) debuted.
-He appeared for the second time on The Daily Show With Jon Stewart.
+He appeared for the second time on The Daily Show.

-CBC stops airing Al Bernameg (October 2013)

 After a four-month break, Al Bernameg returned to air on CBC for its third series on 25 October 2013.
 The season premiere marked the first broadcast for the show since the 2013 Egyptian coup d'état had deposed Mohamed Morsi from the Egyptian presidency.
 Youssef criticised both the Morsi administration and the people's idolization of the Egyptian Defense Minister Abdul Fatah al-Sisi.
 The following day the CBC network issued a statement distancing the channel from the political stance taken by Youssef.
 The CBC network issued another statement, and decided to stop broadcasting Al Bernameg because of violations in the contract signed.
 Meanwhile, more than 30 complaints against Youssef and the show were filed at the General Prosecutor's office, accusing him of insulting the Egyptian Armed Forces and President Adly Mansour and describing the June 30 protests as a military coup, in addition to disrupting public order and peace.
 The General Prosecutor transferred some of the complaints for investigation, which were subject to the prosecutor's decision and judgment.